EXPLAINER: Employers have legal right to mandate COVID shots

 WASHINGTON (AP) — The U.S. Department of Veterans Affairs.
 The state of California.
 New York City.
 Hospitals and nursing homes.
 Colleges and universities.
-Employers are putting COVID-19 vaccine requirements into place and it’s getting attention.
+Employers are putting COVID-19 vaccine mandates into place and it’s getting attention.

+On Tuesday, President Joe Biden said a requirement is under consideration for all federal employees.
 But what happens if workers refuse?

-Federal guidance out this week suggests the law is on the side of employers.
+Federal legal guidance out this week suggests the law is on the side of employers.
 Vaccination can be considered a “condition of employment,” akin to a job qualification.

 That said, employment lawyers believe many businesses will want to meet hesitant workers half-way.